George-Daniel de Monfreid

 Initially his work was Impressionist and Neo-Impressionist, but his close association with Les Nabis group pushed his style in the direction of Gauguin.

 He was also an art collector and a patron of the arts.
-Along with Gustave Fayet, he was one of the first collectors of the works of Gauguin at the time he was exiled in the Pacific.
+Along with Gustave Fayet, he was one of the first collectors of the works of Gauguin at the time he was living in the Pacific.
 He was also one of the first biographers of Gauguin.
 He was also influenced by the cubism of Pablo Picasso late in his career.